Feyerabend/vm/debug/README.md

 Inside the vm resides some parts which let you e.g. single step through code, if the option was choosen at the start.
-When no longer needed to single step, a command 'continue' executes code without singe stepping.
+When no longer needed to single step, a command 'continue' executes code without single stepping.

 A trace can show us what is on the current stack, the program counter, what operator and operand are executing, but also other options are
 available: arrays, arguments and variables.
 The options can be choosen on the fly.
 A choice of 'pos' whuld show program counter, operation / operand, and the stack.
+A choice of 'pv' would show program counter and variables.

 ![Debug VM](../assets/images/dvm2.png)